VanNgoNgo/hello-world/README.md

 # hello-world
-This is my first project
+This is my first project.
-This third line is another sentence that I added after the change.
+This line is another sentence that I added after the change.